-AZ appeals court ruling allows abortions to resume — for now
+Appeals court ruling allows Arizona abortions to restart

-PHOENIX (AP) — The Arizona Court of Appeals on Friday blocked a trial court’s decision that allowed immediate enforcement of a pre-statehood law that criminalizes nearly all abortions.
+PHOENIX (AP) — Abortions can take place again in Arizona, at least for now, after an appeals court on Friday blocked enforcement of a pre-statehood law that almost entirely criminalized the procedure.

-The ruling means that abortions can again take place in Arizona, at least for now, unless the state Supreme Court steps in.

-The three-judge panel agreed with Planned Parenthood that the judge should not have lifted the decades-old order blocking its enforcement.
+The three-judge panel of the Arizona Court of Appeals agreed with Planned Parenthood that a judge should not have lifted the decades-old order that prevented the older law from being imposed.

 The brief order written by Presiding Judge Peter J. Eckerstrom said Planned Parenthood and its Arizona affiliate had shown they are likely to prevail on an appeal of a decision by the judge in Tucson to allow enforcement of the old law.

 They said the judge should have considered a host of laws restricting abortions passed since the original injunction was put in place following the U.S. Supreme Court’s 1973 decision in Roe v.
 Wade that said women have a constitutional right to an abortion.

 Those laws include a new one blocking abortions after 15 weeks’ pregnancy that took effect last month.
+The previous limit was 24 weeks, the viability standard established by now-overruled U.S. Supreme Court cases.

 The Supreme Court overruled Roe in June, and Republican Arizona Attorney General Mark Brnovich then asked that the injunction blocking enforcement of the pre-statehood abortion be lifted.
 Pima Court Superior Court Judge Kellie Johnson agreed on Sept.
 23 and lifted the order two weeks ago.